Why use messenger chatbots?

 1. Create a trigger

-A trigger is a condition that causes an auto-reply or message flow to be sent in the chat.
+A trigger is a condition that causes an auto-reply or message flow sending in the chat.
 There are different triggers you can set up:

 Set up a trigger to send a message after a user sends an unsubscribe command.

-Create quick and meaningful replies to move users down the sales funnel efficiently.
+Create quick and meaningful replies to move users down the sales pipeline efficiently.

 A message can consist of several text elements.
-You can add an image, file, list, and product card.
+You can add an image, file, and list.
+You can also add a product card to a chatbot message in Facebook Messenger.

 Attach quick replies

-Use quick replies to prompt users when they are choosing their response.
+Use instant answers to prompt users when they are choosing their response.
 One message element can have up to 10 quick replies.

 Add a user input element